microtrain/bootcamp/syllabus.md

 # Tentative Syllabus

 The class is 40 hours a week for 10 weeks.
-It is comprised of working lectures, exercises and labs.
+It is comprised of working lectures with lots of exercises and labs.
 The goal of this class is to provide a working knowledge of web and mobile application development.
 This course is intended to provide a working foundation that will allow you to hit the ground running and give you a knowledge base upon which to build a career.
+In most cases you will get a light introduction to a topic; typically with in a specific context.
+We will build on these topics as we progress through the course.

 ## Week 1 Dev Environment, HTML, CSS (with Apache and PHP)